OPPORTUNITIES TO GET INVOLVED:

 SECTION, REGION & NATIONAL: Attend the annual C5B Section Conclave.
 Volunteer to work with Section Planning Committee.
 Attend a Section meeting.
 Take part in the National Leadership Training Seminar.
 Participate in the National Order of the Arrow Conference or other National event as scheduled.

 The Administration Team is responsible for managing the registration, check-in, and attendance at all Lodge events.
-This Committee is also responsible for all Lodge databases and tracking JTE goals.
+This Committee is also responsible for all Lodge databases and tracking THRIVE goals.
 This Committee includes the Membership, event Registration, Training, and brotherhood Conversion chairman, all lead by the Vice Chief of Administration.

 The Inductions Committee is responsible for facilitating all of our Lodge Inductions at Naish, Bartle, and Rotary Camp.
 The Inductions Committee encompasses the Elangomats, Nimats, Runners, Logistics, and Induction Trainings, all lead by the Vice Chief of Inductions .